-HAGC operates public housing funded in three increments: NJ204-1, NJ204-3, and NJ204-4.
+HAGC operates public housing funded in three amps: NJ204-1, NJ204-3, and NJ204-4.

 NJ204-1 consists of 62 scattered site single family two, three, and four-bedroom homes.
 The homes were acquired in the early 1980s through the public housing acquisition without rehabilitation program.
 The homes were constructed from the 1930s to the 1970s.
 No two units are identical.
-They are located in middle income neighborhoods where nearly all households have income from employment.
+The NJ204-1 units are in middle-income neighborhoods where nearly all households have income from employment.
 The neighborhoods where the NJ204-1 units are located do not have concentration of poverty.
 Only two of the houses are located in neighborhoods where minority families predominate.
 HAGC will review the statistics regarding the census tracts in which the public housing units are located annually in connection with the development of the Annual Plan.
 If any changes in the surrounding neighborhoods are detected, HAGC will consider a relevant change in policy at that time.
-While the public housing units are physically located in middle income neighborhoods, HAGC believes that future disposition in accordance with HUD PIH 2018-04 and 24 CFR 970, which codifies Section 18 of the Housing Act of 1937, serves the bests interest of the residents of HAGC and is consistent to the goals of the PHA plan as the scattered site homes demonstrate unsustainability in operation and maintenance.
+While the public housing units are physically located in middle income neighborhoods, HAGC believes that future disposition in accordance with HUD PIH 2018-04 and 24 CFR 970, which codifies Section 18 of the Housing Act of 1937, serves the bests interest of the residents of HAGC and is consistent with the goals of the PHA plan as the scattered site homes demonstrate unsustainability in operation and maintenance.
 HAGC will ensure protection of current residents by either proceeding with disposition at unit turn over only or acting in compliance with the Uniform Relocation Act

 NJ204-3, Carino Park Apartments, located in downtown Williamstown.
-There are 99 one-bedroom units with a preference for the elderly (age 62 or older) and near-elderly disabled (age 50 or older and disabled).
+There are 99 onebedroom units with a preference for the elderly (age 62 or older) and near-elderly disabled (age 50 or older and disabled).
 The residents include some younger disabled households.
 Carino Park Apartments is in close proximity to City Hall, the Policy Department, and the Fire Department.
 It is one block from the main commercial area of Williamstown.
 There is a mixture of rental housing and homeowners in the vicinity.
 There are minority families in the surrounding area, but they do not predominate.

 NJ204-4, Deptford Park Apartments, located in the center of Deptford Township.
 There are 99 one-bedroom units with a preference for the elderly (age 62 or older) and near-elderly disabled (age 50 or older and disabled) The residents include some younger disabled households.
 Deptford Park Apartments is within one block of the Township Hall and Police Department.
 The Deptford Fire Department and Administrative Office is next to the property.
-Commercial properties are located on the major thoroughfares close to Deptford Park.
-Much of the remaining property is occupied by single-family middle-income homeowners.
+Commercial properties are located on the major thoroughfares close to Deptford Park Apartments.
+The remaining properties around Deptford Park Apartments are occupied by a LIHTC housing project and single-family middle-income homeowners.
 The area is predominately non-minority.

-According to the 2020-2024 Consolidated Plan for the County of Gloucester, the most important impediment to affordable housing is the lack of Federal and State resources for affordable housing initiatives.
+According to the 2020-2024 Consolidated Plan for the County of Gloucester, the most important impediment to affordable housing is the lack of federal and state resources for affordable housing initiatives.
 This impediment has been consistently identified by the County as the most important impediment for housing over the last 20 years.
 HAGC has clearly made efforts to overcome the lack of affordable housing as identified in the Gloucester County Consolidated Plan and has partnered with multiple organizations to serve veterans, special needs households and the homeless.
-HAGC is currently pursuing other avenues of creating and/or managing affordable housing units within Gloucester County in an effort to overcome the lack of affordable housing int the County when the opportunities are available.
+HAGC is currently pursuing other avenues of creating and/or managing affordable housing in the County when opportunities are available.